Minimax optimal rates for Mondrian trees and forests: Minimax theory for Mondrian Forests

-However, it turns out that large enough Mondrian Forests, which average Mondrian trees, are minimax optimal for $\cl^2$ functions.
+The proof of Proposition~\ref{prop:lower_bound_tree} is given in the Supplementary Material.
+Since the minimax rate over $\cl^{1, 1}$ in dimension $1$ is $O(n^{-4/5})$, Proposition~\ref{prop:lower_bound_tree} proves that a single Mondrian Tree is not minimax optimal over this set of functions.
+However, it turns out that large enough Mondrian Forests, which average Mondrian trees, are minimax optimal over $\cl^{1, 1}$.
 Therefore, Theorem~\ref{thm:minimaxc2} below highlights the benefits of a forest compared to a single tree.